Length: 97.5 metres; width: 16.5 metres

 © FS Meteor

-Meteor is Germany's second largest research vessel and is used for basic research in a number of scientific disciplines, including the study of air, water, organisms and the earth's surface.
+Meteor is Germany's third largest research vessel and is used for basic research in a number of scientific disciplines, including the study of air, water, organisms and the earth's surface.
 The ship accommodates 28 research personnel and operates in the Atlantic, the eastern Pacific, the West Indian Ocean, the Mediterranean and the Baltic Sea.

 The Meteor is the property of the Federal Republic of Germany, represented by the Federal Ministry of Education and Research (BMBF), which financed the building of the vessel.
 Operating costs are financed 70:30 by the DFG and the BMBF.
 The scientific itinerary is coordinated by the Senate Commission on Oceanography.
 The operation of the vessel is managed by the German Research Vessels Control Station at the Institute of Oceanography, University of Hamburg.